Secrets of a successful & discrete outdoor cannabis grow: a guide to guerilla growing

 For me when selecting a planting area there are some things which are a must:

-One guerilla grow I did had 27 x 6 foot photoperiod plants scattered in block around the mountains of where I lived.
+One guerilla grow I did had 27 x 6 foot photoperiod plants scattered around the mountains of where I lived.
 Southern Spain is a semi-arid area (in fact its Europe’s only desert), with temperatures reaching 40C (104F), the plants started drinking 2/3 gals a day.
 Getting water to my beautiful but struggling plants became a nightmare, as I spent 3 hours a day rock climbing with 30 kilos of water, making trails through the undergrowth and completely negating the “plant em and leave them” approach necessary for secrecy.
+See below for trade secrets on minimizing the watering cycle in a guerilla grow.

 Quality of soil